emiracherif/ONTdeCIPHER/README.md

 `all` runs `pycoQC` (if sequencing_summary.txt file is provided), `pip_core` & `m_r_p`

-`--params` : a config file containing some parameters to run the pipeline.
+`--params` : the config.txt file containing the parameters to run the pipeline.
 #### Example:

 	input_fastq="absulote_path_to_fastq_pass_directory/fastq_pass"